ensarerturk/ensarerturk/README.md

 <h1 align="center">Hi 👋, I'm Ensar ERTÜRK</h1>
-<h3 style="text-align: left;">Merhaba, ben Ensar Ertürk.
-Mart 2023'te Ondokuz Mayıs Üniversitesi bilgisayar mühendisliğinden mezun oldum. Üniversitede 2019-2021 yılları arasında Siber Güvenlik topluluk başkanlığı yaptım. "İngilizce Fırsatım 2021" programı ile Berlitz Dil Okulları'ndan 1 yıl ücretsiz İngilizce eğitimi aldım.
-Deepcase'de Güvenli Yazılım Geliştirme üzerine staj yaptım.
-Netaş firmasında yarı zamanlı ve tam zamanlı olarak Test ve Otomasyon Mühendisi olarak çalıştım.
+<h3 style="text-align: left;">Hello, I am Ensar Ertürk.
+I graduated from Ondokuz Mayıs University, Department of Computer Engineering in March 2023.
+I was the president of the Cyber Security community at the university between 2019-2021.
+I received 1 year of free English education from Berlitz Language Schools with the "English Opportunity 2021" program.
+I did an internship on Secure Software Development at Deepcase.
+I worked part-time and full-time as a Test and Automation Engineer at Netaş.

-Türk Telekom ve Turkcell CRM uygulamalarında çalıştım. Şu anda Turkcell ekibinde Friday projesinde Test&Automation Developer olarak Framework yazımı ve destek işlerinden sorumluyum.
+I worked in Türk Telekom and Turkcell CRM applications.
+Currently, I am responsible for Framework writing and support as a Test & Automation Developer in the Friday project in Turkcell team.

-Aynı zamanda Java, Spring, C#, .Net üzerine çalışmaktayım ve projeler geliştiriyorum. Çalışmalarıma destek olması için Akbank Java Spring Bootcamp'i ve Fimle .Net bootcamp'i alıyorum.</h3>
+I am also working on Java, Spring, C#, .Net and developing projects.
+I am taking Akbank Java Spring Bootcamp and Fimle .Net bootcamp to support my work.</h3>

 - 📫 How to reach me **ensarerturk15@gmail.com**